openshift-online/ocm-support-cli/README.md

 #### Getting registry credentials

-Use the `registrycredentials` subcommand to to get registry credentials, passing accountID.
+Use the `registrycredentials` subcommand to get registry credentials, passing accountID.

 ##### Examples